Members

 Visit website

-The SJU was an active participant in the establishing of the European Air Traffic Management Standards Coordination Group (EASCG), with the objective to coordinate standardisation activities, identify their links with the R&D activities and to provide a forum for discussion.
-There is an important link between the ATM Masterplan and the European ATM Standardisation Rolling Development Plan managed by the EASCG which is of key importance to the SJU.
-There is also a need to coordinate both the availability of validated SESAR material as a direct input into standards developments and to identify the need for standards emerging from the SESAR programme to ensure the necessary planning of standardisation development activity to support the deployment of SESAR solutions.
+The SESAR 3 JU is an active participant in the European Air Traffic Management Standards Coordination Group (EASCG), with the objective to coordinate standardisation activities, identify their links with the R&D activities and to provide a forum for discussion.
+In fact the European ATM Standardisation Rolling Development Plan managed by the EASCG is of key importance to the SESAR 3 JU to identify the need for standards emerging from the SESAR programme to ensure the necessary planning of standardisation development activity to support the deployment of SESAR solutions.

 Visit website